matushevskyi/profireader/README.md

 virtual environment (on Python 3) with all necessary packages have to be created:
 # pyvenv env && source env/bin/activate && pip3 install -r requirements.txt

-(if you want to create a virtual environment on Python 2 run the following:
-# virtualenv env2 && . env2/bin/activate && pip install -r requirements.txt )

 to work with our DB you should install VPN. see instructions: http://jira.ntaxa.com/browse/NTAXA-6